cfengine/documentation/reference/promise-types/commands.markdown

 ```

-`exec_timeout`
+#### exec_timeout

+**Description**: Attempt to time-out after this number of seconds.

+This cannot be guaranteed as not all commands are willing to be interrupted in
+case of failure.

 **Type**: int

 **Allowed input range**: `1,3600`

-Attempt to time-out after this number of seconds.
-This cannot be
-guaranteed as not all commands are willing to be interrupted in case of
-failure.

 **Example**: